Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 All attorney and professional visitors must provide and display valid photo identification to gain entrance to the jail.
 Attorneys must show their Georgia bar card, or in the case of attorney staff, legal aid staff or students, an ID from that organization or a listing on formal correspondence from the organization.
 Professional visitors must display photo identification from their agency or organization.

 Place leaves and limbs out no later than 8:00 a.m. on the Monday of your pick-up week.
 Put leaves, grass, weeds, etc., in paper lawn bags and place at the curb.
 Stack limbs, brush, and small branches in a pile at the curb.
-Per The Code of Athens-Clarke County Ordinance, you shall not place the leaves and limbs at the curb [public right-of-way] no more than ten calendar days prior to the Monday of your pick-up week.
+Per Athens-Clarke County Ordinance, residents cannot place leaf and limb debris at the curb [public right-of-way] more than 10 calendar days prior to the Monday of the pick-up week.

 Most area grocery stores and some chain retail stores such as Target and Walmart offer plastic bag collection bins at their entrance or exit point.
 They can also be dropped off at our CHaRM site.
 An additional collection bin is located at the ACC Recycling Facility next to the single stream recycling dumpster.
 Plastic bags CAN NOT be recycled in curbside roll-carts or at drop off locations.